 Two of the most confused terms that need to be shed light upon are chopping and splitting axe.
 A chopping axe is different from a splitting axe in a way that the cutting position and the purpose are diverse.
 Regardless, the two are considered best axe for chopping wood.

 First of all, a chopping axe is slimmer and sharper.
 This design allows it to cut through wood fibers in horizontal position.
 The best chopping axe is which could cut cross-way through the logs in efficient and clean downward strokes.

 On the other hand, a splitting axe is designed to split wood fibers in a vertical position.
 The grain of the wood is cut with a downward stroke and splits the wood apart.
 The best splitting axe is one that cuts along the wood in smaller chunks with the minimal number of hits.

-Splitting axes now come in more varied materials, style, weight, handles, and grip.
+Wood chopping axes now come in more varied materials, style, weight, handles, and grip.
 But this is not just for the fun of it all.
 These variations are made to cater to every splitting needs.
 Whatever your need is, you’ve got to look at some of its desired qualities to assist you in your purchase.

 1. Axe Materials